temporalio/temporal-learning/docs/tutorials/python/data-pipelines/index.md

 The first step of the data pipeline checks if the status of the endpoint returns a 200 response, if it doesn't, it will raise an `Exception` error, otherwise, it will continue processing the post identifiers.
 The last step of the data pipeline returns the results, which will be processed in your `run_workflow.py` file.

-Now that you've defined the steps in your data pipeline, learn to create a Worker that will host the Workflow and Activities.
+Now that you've defined the steps in your data pipeline, create a Worker that will hosts the Workflow and Activities.

-## Run the Worker
+## Create the Worker to host your Workflow and Activities

-In the `run_worker.py` file, set the Worker to host the Workflows and/or Activities.
+Create a new file called `run_worker.py` and add the following code to host the Workflows and/or Activities:

 <!--SNIPSTART data-pipeline-run-worker-python-->
 [run_worker.py](https://github.com/rachfop/data-pipeline/blob/master/run_worker.py)